 Simple and Tasty Chicken Stew Recipe

 This simple chicken stew recipe started with me thinking of a way to use a bunch of leftover chicken and a variety of vegetables.
-From there, it has evolved into a tasty chicken stew recipe that should be enough to serve at least six people.
+From there, it has evolved into a tasty chicken stew that should be enough to serve at least six people.

 This recipe assumes that you have either leftover chicken that you can use or that you can buy some pre-cooked chicken pieces.
 You can also use beef or any other type of meat.